webonise/capsize/README.md

 -----------

 Webonise Lab

 Original Author
 ------

-Jonathan Weiss, formerly of Peritor, was kind enough to author the parent of Capsize, Capsize.
+Jonathan Weiss, formerly of Peritor, was kind enough to author the parent of Capsize, Webistrano.
 We are delighted to be able to maintain and modernize this tool at Webonise.

 Contributor
 -----------

 Jérôme Macias

 License
 -------